El Reno, Oklahoma: Culture

 A legend says the fried onion burger was invented at the Hamburger Inn in El Reno in the 1920s so the owner could save money by using less meat in his five-cent burgers.
 Since 1988 El Reno holds an annual Fried Onion Burger Day Festival in downtown the first Saturday in May.

 In 2001, El Reno was the first city in Oklahoma to re-establish streetcar service in the downtown area: the Heritage Express Trolley.
 Such service had not been available since 1947, and it was the only operating trolley line in the state that year.
 Another line has since been started in Oklahoma City.
 The Heritage Express was installed with aid of a federal transportation grant and as part of a complex project also to improve the downtown's streets and drainage system.

 The former train depot and some other buildings were acquired by the Canadian County Historical Society for adaptive use as part of a museum complex.
 The 1954 film noir Human Desire includes locomotive and yard scenes filmed in the El Reno rail yards.

 El Reno is a Main Street America community.
 The Oklahoma Main Street Program is part of a national network affiliated with the National Trust for Historic Preservation.
 El Reno started its Main Street program in 1988; it was one of four cities in 2006 selected nationally to win the annual Great American Main Street Award.
-El Reno's program focusses on the Rock District of downtown.
+El Reno's program focuses on the Rock District of downtown.

 Buildings in the town that are on the National Register of Historic Places include the Carnegie Library, El Reno High School, and the Mennoville Mennonite Church.

 Geography

-According to the United States Census Bureau, the city has a total area of 80.4 sqmi, of which 80.0 sqmi are land and 0.4 sqmi (0.56%) is. water.
+According to the United States Census Bureau, the city has a total area of 80.4 sqmi, of which 80.0 sqmi are land and 0.4 sqmi (0.56%) is water.

 El Reno is located at the interchange of I-40 and U.S. Route 81.
 At one time, it sat on the boundary between Oklahoma Territory and Indian Territory, and sits approximately 20 mi west of the old Chisholm Trail.
 Jesse Chisholm is buried nearby.